 Meanwhile, in 1978-1980, the long, formal links with TCD were broken, the Faculty of Theology became non-denominational, three divinity chairs fell vacant, the old course of training for clergy was abolished, and the Divinity Hostel was eventually transformed into the Church of Ireland Theological College – now the Church of Ireland Theological Institute.

 Changes in patterns of ministry were introduced with the introduction of Non-Stipendiary Ministers (NSMs) or auxiliary ministers – the first NSM in Dublin was the Revd Michael Heaney, who was ordained deacon over 40 years ago in 1976 and priest in 1977 – and the ordination of women was approved in 1990.

 The legislation in 1990 provided for the ordination of women as priests and bishops, but it was not until 2013, more than 20 years later, that a woman was consecrated as a bishop in the Church of Ireland, when the Most Revd Pat Storey became Bishop of Meath and Kildare.

-A new Church Hymnal was published in 2000, the new Book of Common Prayer was published in 2004, and the new hymnal supplement, Thanks & Praise, was published last year (2015).
+A new Church Hymnal was published in 2000, the new Book of Common Prayer was published in 2004, and the new hymnal supplement, Thanks & Praise, was published two years ago (2015).

 Where was the Church of Ireland ecumenically as we moved through the 20th century?